HonkingGoose/git-gosling/docs/the_nano_text_editor/introduction_to_the_nano_text_editor.md

 - `^` is the <kbd>Ctrl</kbd> key.
 - `M-` is the <kbd>ALT</kbd> key.

-:::tip
+:::tip Toggle help mode back on
-If you turned off help mode by mistake, and want it back use the <kbd>ALT + X</kbd> keys.
+If you disabled _help mode_ by mistake, and want it back use the <kbd>ALT + X</kbd> keys.
 :::

 ## Get help inside Nano